 Similarly, for the green hydrogen market to flourish, it will be also necessary to have long-term contracts and risk-sharing clauses.

 However, we will not be able to use the same logic.
 The substitute’s netback price (if not considered CO2 costs) in most markets is not enough to pay for green hydrogen, at least nowadays.
-Green hydrogen, for now, just makes economic sense if it is compared with other technologies with net zero emission, which is not reflect in prices yet.
+Green hydrogen, for now, just makes economic sense if it is compared with other technologies with net zero emission, which is not reflected in prices yet.
 For that, some kind of CO2 or green hydrogen/ammonia certification and pricing need to be developed.

 What could we learn from the development of other technologies?

 When thinking about national policies, especially for renewables, we can benefit from some lessons learned from solar and wind.
 In both cases, in addition to all the policies associated with supply-side Research and Development subsidies, the key to massify the use of the technology was the demand-side policy.
 First, in the format of Feed-In tariffs (FIT), which can be thought of as a kind of take or pay arrangement with a pre-established price.
-The government assures to buy whatever volume, by a determined price (this policy can better or worse designed).
+The government assures to buy whatever volume, by a determined price (this policy can better or worse be designed).
 After that, in some countries, people start to use another demand-side policy: namely auctions.
-The incentives are not that different of Feed-In mechanism.
+The incentives are not that different from the Feed-In mechanism.
 The key difference is that the price of the long-term contract is defined through competitive bids.
-However, in both cases, a policy strategy take place through the electricity system, in which the risk somehow is allocated through captive electricity consumers.
+However, in both cases, a policy strategy takes place through the electricity system, in which the risk somehow is allocated through captive electricity consumers.
 The question is: could the same logic of renewables policy design be applied for hydrogen?

 To some extent, yes.
 But not completely.
 Many green hydrogen projects to be economically efficient and scalable should be associated with diverse hydrogen uses.
-In another sector, there is no captive consumers and most of them have access to very competitive markets, such as fuels for transportation, ammonia, iron and steel.
+In another sector, there are no captive consumers and most of them have access to very competitive markets, such as fuels for transportation, ammonia, iron, and steel.
 Besides, electricity market captivity may be changing in the next decades because of the increasing use of distributed energy.
-As consequence, it is important on one hand to look how the electricity policies can play a role, such as auctions, area that the region has long and successful experience.
-On the other hand, it is important also to identify the complementary industries that might be interested and what kind of incentives they would be interested in.
+As consequence, it is important on one hand to look at how the electricity policies can play a role, such as auctions, areas that the region has a long and successful experience.
+On the other hand, it is important also to identify the complementary industries that might be interested in and what kind of incentives they would be interested in.
 Green certifications can be a non-intrusive incentive that can be interesting, especially for companies that have already announce net zero emissions targets, which is expected to become more common as we approach the middle of the century.

 To discuss all these opportunities and more that IDB invited specialists from the private and public sector, from financing, consulting, and research institutions to debate in several roundtables how to benefit from the future of hydrogen in LAC.
 At the Bank, we know that for an innovative industry in the embryonic stage such as green hydrogen to flourish, two key elements are essential: coordination between the main stakeholders involved (public and private sector, academia, international organizations, etc.), as well as creation/dissemination of relevant information and knowledge.
 At the Bank, we will continue to be committed to that agenda.